timescale/docs/timescaledb/getting-started/create-cagg/create-cagg-basics.md

 GROUP BY day, symbol;
 ```

-## Step 2: Create continuous aggregate from aggregte query
+## Step 2: Create continuous aggregate from aggregate query

 Now that you have the aggregation query, you can use it to create a continuous aggregate.

-The `CREATE MATERIALIZED VIEW` triggers the database to create a materialized view with
+The `CREATE MATERIALIZED VIEW` command triggers the database to create a materialized view with
-the name specified, in this case being `stock_candlestick_daily`.
+the given name, in this case `stock_candlestick_daily`.
 In the next line,
 `WITH (timescaledb.continuous)` lets the database know that you want to create a continuous
 aggregate and not just a generic materialized view.
 Then, the `AS` keyword is needed to specify
 the aggregate query you want to use for creating the continuous aggregate.